Scientific Name

 How to Grow and Care

 Agave is not a difficult plant to grow.
-They’re slow-growing and dramatic and will even thrive on a bit of neglect.
-If you’re the type of person who likes to fuss with houseplants and water a lot, Agave is probably not the plant for you.
-If, however, you’re the type of person who likes to set it and forget it, and you have a sunny window, Agave might the way to go.
-Be aware that some of the large varieties will eventually outgrow your room (unless you have a large greenhouse), and Agave can be aggressive.
-They have irritating sap and sometimes very sharp thorns that can cause injuries to small children and even pets.
-In general, Agave do not need to be repotted every year.
-Most of the species commonly found in cultivation grow very slowly and will take a long time to outgrow their pot.
-It’s also best to handle your Agave as little as possible, since they do not like to be disturbed… – See more at: How to Grow and Care for Agave.
+They're slow-growing and dramatic and will even thrive on a bit of neglect.
+If you're the type of person who likes to fuss with houseplants and water a lot, Agave is probably not the plant for you.
+If you're the type of person who likes to set it and forget it, and you have a sunny window, Agave might be the ideal choice.
+Be aware that some large varieties will eventually outgrow your room (unless you have a large greenhouse), and Agave can be aggressive.
+They have irritating sap and sometimes very sharp thorns that can injure small children and even pets.
+Generally, Agaves do not require repotting every year.
+Most species commonly found in cultivation grow very slowly and take a long time to outgrow their pot.
+It's also best to handle your Agave as little as possible since they do not like to be disturbed.

 Uses